+Suboxone contains the drug buprenorphine, a partial opioid agonist, and the opioid antagonist, naloxone.[1]
 On a basic level, buprenorphine can be thought of as a much less potent type of opioid, with less misuse and addiction potential.
-This is primarily what makes it so helpful for treating opioid use disorder (OUD).

 Realistically, caffeine is unlikely to severely impact one’s buprenorphine-based medication for opioid use disorder.
-There isn’t much evidence suggesting that.
-It’s just an understudied interaction.

-At the same time, it would be wise to limit intake of any substance that isn’t well studied for the way it interacts with buprenorphine.
+At the same time, it would be wise to limit intake of any substance that isn’t well-studied for the way it interacts with buprenorphine.
 Doing so can maximize the chances that your medication works exactly as intended.

 How Does Caffeine Impact Your Body While on Suboxone?